Elite

 American sociologist C. Wright Mills states that members of the elite accept their fellows' position of importance in society.
 "As a rule, 'they accept one another, understand one another, marry one another, tend to work, and to think, if not together at least alike'."
 It is a well-regulated existence where education plays a critical role.

-Universities in the US
+American universities

-Youthful upper-class members attend prominent preparatory schools, which not only open doors to such elite universities as Harvard, Yale, Princeton, and the University of Pennsylvania, but also to the universities' highly exclusive clubs.
-These memberships in turn pave the way to the prominent social clubs located in all major cities and serve as sites for important business contacts.
+Youthful upper-class members attend prominent preparatory schools, which open doors to elite universities, known as the Ivy League, which includes Harvard University, Yale University, Columbia University and Princeton University (among others), and the universities' respective highly exclusive clubs, such as the Harvard Club of Boston.
+These memberships in turn pave the way to the prominent social clubs located in major cities and serve as sites for important business contacts.

+A 2025 study analyzed the educational backgrounds of 6,141 of the most influential people in the world and found that a small number of universities are responsible for educating the global elite, especially Harvard.
+Ranked in terms of number of alumni who went on to elite positions, Harvard was followed by Stanford University, the University of Oxford, the University of Pennsylvania, Columbia University, Yale University, the Massachusetts Institute of Technology, the University of Chicago, and the University of California, Berkeley.
+If all American elites are removed, Harvard again came out on top by a large margin, but was then followed by Oxford, the University of Cambridge, the London School of Economics, the École nationale d'administration, the University of Tokyo, Sciences Po, and MIT.

 Elitist privilege

-According to Mills, men receive the education necessary for elitist privilege to obtain their background and contacts, allowing them to enter three branches of the power elite, which are;
+According to Mills, men receive the education necessary for elitist privilege to obtain their background and contacts, allowing them to enter three branches of the power elite, which are: